delton137/epskw/README.md

 The following forcefield models are supported:
 * TIP4P, TIP4P2005, TIP4P2005f, SPCE, TIP3P,
-* TTM3F (requires extra file containing charges of all atoms in each timestep in the order OHHOHHOHH.., no spaces between timesteps)
+* TTM3F (requires two file containing charges of all atoms in each timestep in the order OHHOHHOHH.., and a file containing the electronic polarization vectors. no spaces between timesteps.
+Use the same prefix as the coordinate file, but drop the suffix ".xyz") and add "Edip.dat" and "chgs.dat" instead.)
 * methanol (GAFF)
 * methanolH1 (H1+3 parameters)
 * acetonitrile (GAFF)